Darshilp326/CF_Randomizer/README.md

 [✓] Clear history on demand

+## Further plans

+- Connect the website with the user's codeforces account for checking if the user has solved a certain problem or not.
 ## Contribution

 Feel free to to suggest further features/improvements by opening an issue or by submitting a pull request.